blnknlights/blnknlights.github.io/htb/ctf/vault-ioi/vault-ioi.md

 }
 ```

-Of course $RANDOM deoesn't have enough entropy to be safe to use as a password.
+Of course $RANDOM doesn't have enough entropy to be safe to use as a password.
 ```bash
 while true;do echo $RANDOM;done
 ```